What inspired you to start Italic?

 Where do you think Italic and Stripe’s values are uniquely aligned?

-There are real constraints with existing ecommerce platforms and, as a company, you have to build it a certain way.
+There are real constraints with existing e-commerce platforms and, as a company, you have to build it a certain way.
 It’s critical to the customer experience and requires skills and determination to build a functional custom platform.
-There are a lot of things we want to do on the design side of the experience, such as developing a unique, first-in-class membership program.
+There are a lot of things we want to do on the design side of the experience, such as developing a unique, first-in-class membership programme.
 Stripe has allowed us to seamlessly build this into our platform.

 We have ambitions of growing and scaling Italic.
 We feel confident that Stripe will help us do that, both by helping us serve our current customers and many new customers as we continue to grow.
 Communication between our teams has been nothing but supportive and a true partnership.
 This level of care and commitment is what we strive to offer our customers as well.